Bombardier CEO says financing in good shape despite CSeries delay

-DAVOS, Switzerland Bombardier Inc does not need to refinance to complete the development of its $3.9 billion CSeries jet program, the Canadian train and plane maker's chief executive said on Wednesday.
+DAVOS Switzerland Jan 22 Bombardier Inc does not need to refinance to complete the development of its $3.9 billion CSeries jet program, the Canadian train and plane maker's chief executive said on Wednesday.

 "We don't think we need to (do a debt refinancing).
 Last year we raised C$2 billion (US$1.8 billion) in January.
 It's an airplane development program.
 Sometimes we get criticized for having too much liquidity, I said we need to plan for possible delays," Chief Executive Pierre Beaudoin told Reuters in Davos at the World Economic Forum.